xStarbound/xStarbound/README.md

 - [Updated Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=2641776549) — use this instead of Classic Quickbar (see below) to avoid having to disable `"safeScripts"`.
 - [WTM (WTM Teleporter Mod)](https://steamcommunity.com/sharedfiles/filedetails/?id=1268222595) — verified compatible with `"safeScripts"` enabled; the developer Hiran is also behind Digital Storage (see below).

-> **Note:** xStarbound does not and will not support StarExtensions' «body dynamics» and text-to-speech features, and currently doesn't support StarExtensions' species-specific head rotation parameters.
+> **Note:** xStarbound does not and will not support StarExtensions' «body dynamics» and text-to-speech features.
 Details:
 >
 > - Armour, clothing and race mods with included SE «body dynamics» support are compatible, but the «non-jiggle» sprites will be displayed.
-> - Race *and* race-modifying mods with StarExtensions head rotation parameters, such as [Nekify](https://steamcommunity.com/sharedfiles/filedetails/?id=2875605913), may have visual sprite glitches — such as Neki ears being clipped off — while xStarbound's head rotation is enabled.
-> - Mods intended to patch in «body dynamics» support or StarExtensions-specific head rotation parameters for other mods simply will not work at all.
+> - Mods intended to patch in «body dynamics» support for other mods simply will not work at all.
 > - Race mods that support StarExtensions' text-to-speech feature will work just fine, but the text-to-speech functionality won't work.

 **Partially compatible:** The following mods are only partially compatible with xStarbound: